Nilrudra1999/Nilrudra1999/README.md

 ## Hey there!👋

-I'm [Nilrudra](https://www.linkedin.com/in/nmukhopadhyay/), a Seneca Polytechnic Graduate in Computer Programming and Analysis.
+I'm Nilrudra, a Seneca Polytechnic Graduate in Computer Programming and Analysis.

-I enjoy developing production ready Machine Learning models, finding random trends using unsupervised learning, and building automated data infrastructure with integrated ETL pipelines.

-My current projects have incorporated some or all of the following features:

-- ML model based forecasting
-- ETL or ELT pipelines
-- Data Lakes or warehouses
-- Python automation
-- Data visualization
+I'm Interested in Quantitative finance, specifically building models to try and make predictions about the stock market.

 ---